altomator/Image_Retrieval/README.md

 ### Synopsis
-This work uses an ETL (extract-transform-load) approach and deep learning technics to help image retrieval in multicollection digital librairies.
+This work uses an ETL (extract-transform-load) approach and deep learning technics to implement an image retrieval functionality in multicollection digital librairies.

 Specs are:
-1. Identify and extract iconography wherever it may be found, in image collections but also in printed materials (newspapers, magazines, books);
+1. Identify and extract iconography wherever it may be found, in the still images collection but also in printed materials (newspapers, magazines, books).
-2. Transform, harmonize and enrich the image descriptive metadata (in particular with deep learning classification tools: IBM Watson for visual recognition, Google TensorFlow Inception-V3 for image classification)
+2. Transform, harmonize and enrich the image descriptive metadata (in particular with deep learning classification tools: IBM Watson for visual recognition, Google TensorFlow Inception-V3 for image types classification).
 3. Load all the medatada into a web app dedicated to image retrieval.

 A proof of concept, [Gallica.pix](http://demo14-18.bnf.fr:8984/rest?run=findIllustrations-form.xq) has been implemented on the World War 1 theme.
 All the contents have been harvested from the BnF (Bibliotheque national de France) digital collections [Gallica](gallica.bnf.fr) of heritage materials (photos, drawings, engravings, maps, posters, etc.).
 This PoC is referenced on [Gallica Studio](http://gallicastudio.bnf.fr/), the Gallica online participative platform dedicated to the creative uses that can be made from Gallica.